jump-dev/JuMP.jl/docs/src/variables.md

  x[2]
 ```
 This code does three things:
-1. it adds two *optimization* variables to `model`
+1. It adds two *optimization* variables to `model`.
-2. it creates two *JuMP* variables that act as references to those optimization
+2. It creates two *JuMP* variables that act as references to those optimization
-   variables
+   variables.
-3. it binds those JuMP variables as a vector with two elements to the *Julia*
+3. It binds those JuMP variables as a vector with two elements to the *Julia*
    variable `x`.

 To reduce confusion, we will attempt, where possible, to always refer to